rust-lang/unsafe-code-guidelines/wip/stacked-borrows.md

 }

-/// Extra per-call-frame state: an ID uniquely identifying a stack frame. type CallId = nat;
+/// Extra per-call-frame state: an ID uniquely identifying a stack frame.
+/// (The order of `CallId` does not matter, they are only ever compared for equality.) type CallId = nat;

-/// Extra global state: the next unused `Timestamp`, as well as the next unused `CallId`. pub struct Tracking {
+/// Extra global state: the next `Timestamp`, as well as the next `CallId`.
+/// Both are just monotonically increasing counters, ensuring they are unique
+/// (for `CallId`) and properly ordered (for `Timestamp`). pub struct Tracking {
     clock: Timestamp,
     next_call: CallId,